QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 Is QiD facial recognition?

-Is a person’s QiD Signature unique?
+Is a person’s QiD Hash unique?

 Is QiD a proprietary technology?